koreader/koreader/doc/Events.md

 ## Event propagation ##

-Most UI components azre a subclass of @{ui.widget.container.widgetcontainer|WidgetContainer}.
+Most UI components are a subclass of @{ui.widget.container.widgetcontainer|WidgetContainer}.
 A WidgetContainer is an array that stores a list of children widgets.

 When @{ui.widget.container.widgetcontainer:handleEvent|WidgetContainer:handleEvent} is called with a new event,